10 Things to do in Sydney

-Its a long journey in excess of two hours.
-On the way you will get to
+It's a long journey in excess of two hours.
+On the way you will get

-see the Sydney Harbour Bridge (as you travel over it), Sydney Opera
+to see the Harbour Bridge (as you travel over it), the Opera House,

-House, glimpses of Balmoral, Middle Harbour, Long Reef, Narrabeen and
+glimpses of Balmoral, Middle Harbour, Long Reef, Narrabeen and magnificent

-magnificent views into Palm Beach.
+views into Palm Beach.
 Sounds good doesn't it.
-Trouble is
+Trouble is you will see

 The neighbouring Whale Beach